pathak-priyanshu/Amazon-Sales-Analysis-Project/README.md

 ## Dataset Overview

-The dataset used in this project consists of [insert number] rows of data, representing Amazon sales transactions.
+The dataset used in this project consists of [insert number ? ] rows of data, representing Amazon sales transactions.
 Along with the sales data, the dataset includes information about customers, products, orders, and returns.
 Before analysis, the dataset underwent preprocessing to handle missing values and ensure data quality.